DJI Osmo Action 5 Pro review

 Watch On

-The OA5 Pro maxes out at 4K versus the 5.3K Hero13 Black and 8K Insta360 Ace Pro.
+The OA5 Pro maxes out at 4K versus the 5.3K Hero13 Black and 8K Insta360 Ace Pro 2.
 DJI doesn’t seem interested in a spec-swinging contest , and indeed these +4K resolutions won’t be of any benefit to most casual creators (at least not while YouTube uploads top out at 4K).
 Likewise, as I’ve pointed out before, editing 30 minutes of 8K footage will make your high-end gaming rig look like a 2008 potato running Vista.
 All that is to say, if you’re a casual creator, don’t let the 4K max res put you off.

 The thing is, the OA5 Pro literally has “Pro” in the name, alongside some powerful features genuinely useful to serious shooters (covered below).
 Hardcore video shooters are likely to be some of the only people who’ll see tangible benefits from 5.3K/8K by exporting downsampled higher quality 4K, so it’s frustrating to see the OA5 Pro still hamstrung here, potentially pushing this audience away.
+DJI confirmed to me that this choice was made given that 4K is the maximum resolution of most online streaming channels.

 (Image credit: DJI / Future)